-The City received a total of 215 responses, including from 182 owner households (84.7 percent) and 19 renter households (8.8 percent).19 This indicates that the survey responses disproportionately represent the views of owner households, which represent 54 percent of all households citywide, compared to renter households who account for 25 percent of all households.
+The City received a total of 215 responses, including from 182 ownersowner households (84.7 percent) and 19 renter households (8.8 percent).
+19 This indicates that the survey responses disproportionately represent the views of owner households, which represent 54 percent of all households citywide, compared to renter households who account for 25 percent of all households.
 Similarly, there were 175 surveys (81.4 percent) completed by non-Hispanic White respondents and 26 (12.1 percent) completed by non-White residents, who represent 77.7 percent and 22.3 percent of the general population, respectively.
+This indicates that non-White residents are underrepresented compared to their share of the broader population.